zen-xu/ghostty/README.md

 and software.
 You can use this as a drop-in replacement for your existing terminal emulator.

-**Project Status:** Alpha.
-It is a minimal terminal emulator that can be used for day-to-day work.
-It is missing many nice to have features but as a minimal terminal emulator it is ready to go.
-I've been using it full time since April 2022.
+**Project Status:** Beta.
+Ghostty implements most of the baseline features you'd expect for a terminal you can work in every day.
+We're still missing things, but I've been using it full time since April 2022.

 ## Download